Annual Traditions

 • KEY Project ʻEke Makana (gift bag)

-• Recognition as Mōʻī Sponsor on all event publicity material, pre- and post-event
+• Recognition as Mōʻī Sponsor via collaborated post on Instagram and Facebook

 • Recognition as Mōʻī Sponsor on dedicated website page